 - Place the diving circular saw on the rail and start.
 Then dip the saw blade very easily (2-3mm) and first drive along the rail with the saw.
 This has a similar effect to scribbled with the cutter, but in any case hits exactly the cutting line.
 Now the cut can be performed in the second gear and full depth.

 Once steps 1 to 4 have been completed, it is necessary to test whether the door leaf is still swiping on the parquet floor.
 If so, steps 1 to 4 must be performed again.

-If not, put the door leaf on the painter’s bucks one last time.
-In order to rule out a later dispersing or tearing of the veneer, they should now break the two cutting edges with a fine sanding paper.
+If not, place the door leaf on the painting blocks one last time anyway.
+In order to prevent the veneer from fraying or tearing off later, you should now break both cut edges with a fine sandpaper.